JimmyL76/LittleGPU/README.md

 ## Challenges & Lessons Learned

 ### Parallel Computations
-Since many different computations are all going on within each clock cycle, I struggled with ensuring that multi-block/memory logic had no combinational feedback and optimizing parallel non-sequential logic.
+Since many different computations are all going on within each clock cycle, I struggled with ensuring that multi-block/memory logic had no combinational feedback and was optimized for parallel non-sequential logic.
+Specifically, arbitration and bit-masking proved to be difficult components of logic to design.

+### Memory Details
+Since many memory accesses happen at a time across the entire GPU, all users accessing memory should be as optimized as possible to not bottleneck the rest of the system.
+Successful memory usage is needed to keep track of ready, valid, address, data, and WE signals between LSUs/fetchers, memory controllers, and memory itself.
+However, I wasn't able to finish figuring out pipelining accesses, coalescing analysis, cache line size, larger requests for blocks of data ("DRAM burst"), multiple warps in different pipeline stages, memory consistency with separate load/stores, buffering queues, etc. There are a bunch of details to be figured out here, which only goes to show that parallelizing operations isn't a free secret to success (more parallel = more complex logic).

+### SIMT Registers
+What makes GPU logic especially complex is handling all the different nuances of modern programs that run on GPUs.
+These processes have non-linear execution paths, dependent data access patterns, and control flow divergence.
+In LittleGPU's case, jumps and branches act as scalar operations, despite the fact that certain pieces of data can diverge differently, thus creating the need for special vector-to-scalar instructions.
+It was important to implement the logic for these instructions while keeping inputs/outputs to scalar and vector registers consistent and separate.

 ## Next Steps

-Currently working on...
-- [ ] Finishing memory, core, ALU/LSU/fetcher units, and scalar/vector registers
+Next in line...
 - [ ] Simulation and verification

-Next in line...
 - [ ] Implementing on a real process and/or hardware system
-- [ ] More sophisticated warp/thread/block scheduling algorithms
+- [ ] More sophisticated warp/thread/block scheduling algorithms (global thread indexing?)
-- [ ] Greater depth of detail in memory implementation, possibly with L1/L2 cache
+- [ ] Greater depth of detail in memory implementation (see above Memory Details)
+- [ ] Better handling of branch/jump divergence

 ## Acknowledgements
 Once again, a huge special thanks to [tiny-gpu](https://github.com/adam-maj/tiny-gpu) and [smol-gpu](https://github.com/Grubre/smol-gpu) for their helpful explanations.